p4l4s6/IoT-mini-project-1/README.md

 The goal of this project was to create a software solution enabling the secure and energy-efficient transmission of sensor data from Smart Objects to a cloud backend.
 Additionally, the collected data will be visualized through the cloud.
 To accomplish this objective, we developed firmware for Smart Objects using the open source operating system RIOT.
 The software will undergo evaluation in an IoT testbed (FIT-IoT Testbed), operating on real IoT hardware and an IPv6 connection.

 ## Server and Sensor details
+To run this project you can use already setup cloud server mentioned in below or you can setup your own cloud server by using the instruction in Preparing the Backend section.
+If you use the below cloud server skip the Preparing the Backend section.
 Cloud server:
 ```
 IPv4: 16.170.238.248
 IPv6: 2a05:d016:eea:c800:ca30:d1a0:b5e6:7e41
 ```
+The IPv6 range of the grenoble site of FIT-IoT Lab.
+If you are using the different site you can get the ipv6 range for that site from this link https://www.iot-lab.info/legacy/tutorials/understand-ipv6-subnetting-on-the-fit-iot-lab-testbed/index.html
 Grenoble IP:
 ```
 start range: 2001:660:5307:3101::/64